marven89/my-angular-app/README.md

 # MyAngularApp

+A custom ready to use basic Angular6 project with SCSS, Bootstrap4, Font Awesome5, NG Bootstrap.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Frameworks used

-- SASS
+- SCSS
 - Bootstrap4
 - Font Awesome5
 - NG Bootstrap